 Why is this important?
 Traditional transportation strategies addressed traffic and infrastructure concerns by constructing more roads.
 It’s been recognized that this strategy offers only short-term success as population growth and demand for roads increase at an exponential rate.
 Local, provincial and federal funding is limited and unable to support the future demand for transportation infrastructure.
-This affects us as residents as we take on the associated road costs, and negative environmental and social impact.
+This affects us as residents as we bear the costs to maintain and build infrastructure, and the negative environmental and social impacts.

 Through Transportation Demand Management and improvement to our sustainable transportation systems, the City can encourage and facilitate different travel choices and reduce the need for road space.
-To learn more about active transportation and how it can be incorporated in your lifestyle, visit the Central Okanagan's smartTRIPS website.
+To learn how active transportation can be incorporated in your lifestyle, visit the Central Okanagan's smartTRIPS website.

-Strap on a helmet, slip on shoes or hop on a bus, the City of Kelowna has resources for you to make the most out of your non-vehicular trips.
+Strap on a helmet, slip on shoes or hop on a bus, the City of Kelowna has resources to get you on the move and making the most out of your non-vehicular trips.